Mintahandrews/Collabo/README.md

    - Click "Create Web Service"
    - Render will automatically deploy your application

+7. **Troubleshooting Deployment Issues**
+   - If you see a "Cannot find module './render-config'" error, verify the import path in `server/index.ts` uses `"./render-config"` (not `"../server/render-config"`)
+   - Check that you're using the Render-specific start command (`npm run start:render`) which correctly handles the working directory
+   - Verify that all environment variables are set correctly in the Render dashboard
+   - For other issues, check the detailed troubleshooting guide in `RENDER_DEPLOYMENT.md`

+8. **Infrastructure as Code**
+   - This project includes a `render.yaml` file for Infrastructure as Code deployment
+   - You can use this file to create and configure your Render services automatically

 For subsequent deployments, Render will automatically redeploy when you push changes to your repository.

 ## 🛠️ Technologies Used